 The moth larvae can feed on a mixture of natural and synthetic fabrics.
 They cannot, however, feed on materials made entirely of synthetic fibers.
 But if the synthetic fibers have pollen, hair, dead insects or dried animal remains on them, they will hide and feed on items with synthetic fibers as well.

 Be on the lookout for the following:

-If you have been searching for more about moths, you may have heard about many different ways of getting rid of these creatures but truthfully, a thorough decontamination and cleaning procedure such as the one we have at ABC is the best way to prevent further damage.
-Our experienced Rug Repair Technicians can patch or reweave the areas that have been damaged.
+If you have been searching for more about moths, you may have heard about many different ways of getting rid of these creatures.
+But truthfully, a thorough decontamination and cleaning procedure such as the one we have at ABC is the best way to prevent further damage.
+Our experienced Rug Repair Technicians can patch or reweave the areas that have been damaged as well.

 Unfortunately, this does not address the possibility that larvae may move from one rug to another.
 What this means is that it is necessary to find and kill not only the adults but their larvae and their eggs even before the infected rug is cleaned.
 It may be necessary to call in a licensed pest control operator if the infestation is severe.

 If you believe you have a moth infestation or you have found evidence of damage, or if you would to speak to someone to learn more about moths, please call or text our office at 272-1566 so that we may discuss with you the various methods available to ameliorate your particular moth problem.
 If you would prefer, you may also contact use by clicking here.